 Electric Poweress (2021)

-Disturbing the routine creates an opening for new ideas leading to transformation.
-I view routines as symmetry in patterns and asymmetry as a means of disrupting this order.
-Reimagining a discarded electric box destined for a landfill, I seek to encourage awareness and rethinking of energy sources.
+The disruption of routine creates an opening for new ideas that lead to transformation.
+I see routine as symmetry in patterns and asymmetry as a means to disrupt that order.
+By reinventing a discarded electrical box that was destined for a landfill, I am trying to raise awareness and rethink energy sources.

-A book belonging to a law encyclopedia, with all its complex connotations, transformed into a piece that evokes the grooved drum module of a Roman column.
-This is reminiscent of the Greek architectural creation which in turn recalls in stone the shaft of the most primitive wooden column.
+A book belonging to a legal encyclopedia, with all its complex connotations, transformed into a piece reminiscent of the grooved drum module of a Roman column.
+This recalls the Greek architectural creation, which in turn recalls in stone the shaft of the most primitive wooden column.
 Evolution.
-The evocation of the fragment of a fossilized tree closes the circle, the paper that forms the book seems to return to the shape of a trunk.
+The allusion to the fragment of a petrified tree closes the circle, the paper that makes up the book again seems to take the form of a trunk.

 The extinction of the automotive species (2022)

-The photographs document how the “decomposing” force of nature affects the extinction of the “automotive species” – an ongoing transformation during which the car transforms into a landscape.
-On the text panels, the definition of the World Conservation Union (IUCN) for the classification of an automotive species as “extinct” can be read.
-With a few changes to the original text, made by Mariel Gottwick (indicated by italics), the automobile is elevated to an endangered species.
-For some people, the thought that individual transport could “die out” may be a greater threat than the idea that biodiversity on our planet could continue to be extremely reduced.
-For others, however, the prospect of a traffic turnaround that would take care of itself would be a welcome prospect for the future.
+Documented through photographs, it is shown how the “decomposing” force of nature affects the extinction of the “automotive species” – a transformation takes place in which the car transforms into the landscape.
+The text panels show the IUCN World Conservation Union’s definition for classifying an automobile species as “extinct.”
+With a few changes made by Mariel Gottwick (marked by italics) to the original text, the automobile is elevated to an endangered species.
+For some people, the thought that individual transport could “die out” may pose a greater threat than the idea that biodiversity on our planet could continue to be reduced to extreme levels.
+However, the prospect of a traffic turnaround that would take care of itself would be a welcome future prospect for others.

 Small Is Beautiful (2022)